oelin/arvae/README.md

-# arvae
+# vseq2seq

-An implementation of an Autoregressive VAE (WIP).
+An implementation of an variational seq2seq models in PyTorch (WIP).